r-p-22/3DVisionProject/README.md

 > Step 4 is important to make it work when recomputing the sift features from images.
 If you choose to read the sift features from file you don't need the images/ folder or the images.txt file.

+> For grouping, run initialise class with option to read from images `(argv,1)` once, then (now the siftFeatureVector.txt is writen) initialise with arguments `(argv,0)` to read sift features from file (faster).
+Every time the points.txt file is changed, initialise with `(argv,1)` once to update siftFeatureVector.txt.

 ## Git

 ### Idea how it could work for our group